codeit-bootcamp-frontend/jer1s-todolist-frontend/README.md

 Task Comm project is a web application being developed to provide a web service that allows users to store to-do list.

-This repository is the frontend part of TaskComm project.
+This repository is the frontend part of Task Comm project.

 ## Deploy

-The server can be accessed at []().
+The server can be accessed at [https://taskcomm.netlify.app/](https://taskcomm.netlify.app/).

 ## Project Structure